renoise/tools/Tools/com.renoise.VoiceRunner.xrnx/README.md

 ### Sorting method

-**Method [Normal]**
+**Normal Method**
 Should give results that are both _readable_ (columns generally sorted by low-to-high or high-to-low) and _compact_ (note columns packed together as long as this doesn’t conflict with the sort mode).
 This is the default sorting mode.

-**Method [Compact]**
-This method allows general sorting from low-to-high and high-to-low, packing together note-columns whenever possible.
-Use this method when you need to minimize the number of required note columns.
---> See also: Merge (to reduce the number of note-columns even further).

-**Method [Unique]**
+**Unique Method**
 The unique sorting method will examine the pattern and fit every note it encounters within a dedicated note-column.
 Use this mode to sort e.g. drum-tracks, where each note-column can represent a unique sound in the drumkit.

---> Note: this sorting mode does not support open notes across pattern boundaries.
---> Unique sorting can be further configured.
-See Options > Overlapping notes

-## Other features
+**Custom Method**
+This mode is planned and will allow custom note/instrument combinations + column names.

+### Buttons

+**Sort**
+Press this button to sort notes in the pattern or phrase, using the selected scope.

+**Merge**
+Press this button to merge notes in the pattern or phrase, using the selected scope.

 **Select**
-Clicking `Select` will (attempt to) capture the voice-run below the current cursor position.
-This is not only handy for selection, it also makes it clear how the tool is configured to collect data from the pattern.
+Clicking _Select_ will (attempt to) capture the voice-run below the current cursor position.

 **Up/Down**
 Pressing these buttons will attempt to select the voice-run immediately before or after the cursor position.

-**Merge**
-Press this button to merge pattern-data in the selected scope.
-Currently selected merge options apply.
+**Left/Right**
+Pressing these buttons will select the voice-run (if any) in the previous/next note-column.

 ## Options